Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/01-intro-background-jobs.md

 The author can optionally define hooks when a job moves between states, and when it enters a new state.
 For example, the method `.on_ready_to_sleeping()` is called when the job moves from `ready` to `sleeping`.
 Similarly, the method `.on_sleeping()` is called when the jobs enters state `sleeping`.
 By default, these methods are empty.

 The recommended way to move a job between states is with `job.set_state(job.READY)`.
 This will invoke any hooks that exist between the states.
-State can also be changed over MQTT - we'll get to that point later.
+State can also be changed remotely over MQTT - we'll get to that point later.

 ### Publish & subscribe, also known as pub/sub

-On job creation, the job will connect to MQTT to allow for publishing and subscribing.
+On job creation, the job will connect to [MQTT](/developer-guide/important-concepts#mqtt) to allow for publishing and subscribing.
 The attribute `sub_client` is for subscribing from MQTT, and `pub_client` is for publishing to MQTT.
 Internally, `sub_client` and `pub_client` are [Paho client objects](https://github.com/eclipse/paho.mqtt.python/blob/master/src/paho/mqtt/client.py).

 Since publishing is so common, we also expose a `.publish` method: